 Billions of dollars of funds are generally issued each and every year to address medical need.
-There may be grants available from local or national stimulus packages, hospital chains, non-profits including the United Way raise money, and there are many other institutions that offer aid.
+There may be grants available from local or national stimulus packages, hospital chains, pharmaceutical companies, non-profits including the United Way raise money, and there are many other institutions that offer financial aid.
 Depending on the source of the money, some of them will be considered to be government grants.
 But others funds for paying medical bills are more charitable in nature.

 Even today, money continues to flows to non-profits and local government agencies from a number of sources, including private donations and federal government tax receipts.
 Each and every year billions of dollars goes towards helping those in need pay their medical bills.
-Or the assistance covers other medical needs, such as debts from a hospital visit, medications, and more.
+Or the assistance covers other medical needs, such as debts from a hospital visit, prescription medications, and more.
 There are many different grants available besides just those for health care or for paying medical expenses.
 You can also apply for more than one program at a time.

 Some examples of how grants can help pay medical bills

 While there will usually be some form of restrictions in place, and each program varies, some of the criteria and conditions can be as follows.
 Health care grants can be used to pay for dental care, prescription drugs, eyeglasses, medical services, emergency care, and other needs.
 In addition, the funds can usually to be used to help pay for mental and emotional treatments, drug and alcohol treatment, rehabilitation and they can even help pay for the elderly nursing homes.
 All sorts of medical as well as hospital bills can be paid by a grant.

 There are also several non-profit organizations that take part in these programs.
 Some examples include Cancer Care Inc. (phone 866-552-6729) which will help patients who are fighting cancer.
 Assistance is available for their immediate family members as well.